onkelbeh/HomeAssistantRepository/README.md

 ### some Background...

 I have Home Assistant running on a virtual X64 box, 4GB RAM, 4 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 10GB Disk from a small FC SAN (HP MSA).
-Recorder writes to a separate mariadb machine.
+Recorder writes to a separate mariadb machine, currently 10.3.16 without problems.

 Most of my devices are still connected via Eclipse Mosquitto (https://mosquitto.org/), i use the stable version coming with the original distribution (1.5.6), no SSL inside my isolated IOT Vlan, so no need to upgrade.
 Along MQTT i am actively using (and therefore testing) the following platforms/components:
 * some (~9) Z-Wave devices, mostly Fibaro Roller Shutter 3 with a ZMEEUZB1 Stick connected to my VM with ser2net, socat & OpenZWave.